best-practice-and-impact/gptables/docs/source/index.rst

 5. You :func:`~.core.api.write_workbook` to win.

-**Disclaimer**
-This package is not intending to create perfectly accessible spreadsheets but will help with the bulk of the work needed.
-Users of this packages should refer back to the main spreadsheet guidance or the spreadsheet accessibility checklist after using it to make sure nothing has been missed.
-Please email Analysis.Function@ons.gov.uk if you use the package so we can monitor use and the outputs produced.
+**Note**: This package is not intending to create perfectly accessible spreadsheets but will help with the bulk of the work needed.
+Users of this packages should refer back to the `main spreadsheet guidance <https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/>`_ or the `spreadsheet accessibility checklist <https://analysisfunction.civilservice.gov.uk/policy-store/making-spreadsheets-accessible-a-brief-checklist-of-the-basics/>`_ after using it to make sure nothing has been missed.
+Please email `Analysis.Function@ons.gov.uk <mailto:Analysis.Function@ons.gov.uk>`_ if you use the package so we can monitor use and the outputs produced.

 .. toctree::